RosboneMako/MiniDistortion/README.md

 * Minor button tweaks.
 * Swapped Matches amp for DLX.

+VERSION 5.04s
+* Added AIR filter to soften aliasing.
+* Fixed bug loading Rev 4 preset files.

 NOTE:<br/>
-Versions 4.20s-5.03s files use the static runtime library option in JUCE.
+Versions 4.20s-5.04s files use the static runtime library option in JUCE.
 Previous versions used dynamic linking and may not run in certain instances.
 An s is added to the version number for identification.